Is home girl really going to talk about Greek football? Help us.

 Years later, a bunch of friends asked if I wanted to attend an away game when Panathinaikos played Barcelona.
 I think they sometimes forget I’m a woman because it was going to be me and four men sharing a plane ride, a 3-bedroom apartment and one bathroom.
 They didn’t forget, however, that I could speak Spanish.

 So off we went for four days and three nights.
 Oy.
-It’s when you spend continuous blocks of time with people that you really get to know them, and I realized I brought all the ills of Athens with me.
+It’s when you spend continuous blocks of time with people that you truly get to know them, and I realized that I brought all the ills of Athens with me.
 It was like we weren’t in Spain.

-The majority smoked, talked on the phone (which they regretted upon seeing the bill), ate only Greek food and McDonald’s, smoked some more, drank coffee and absolutely refused to try any local food or see Gaudi sprinkled around the city.
+The majority smoked, talked on the phone (which they later regretted upon seeing the bill), ate only Greek food and McDonald’s, smoked some more, drank coffee and absolutely refused to try any local food or see Gaudi.
 After all, they were only there to buy BCN jerseys and see the game.

-On game night, the guys gussied me up in green and we entered an empty stadium three hours in advance, a measure to protect ‘away’ team fans from clashes with hooligans.
+On game night, the guys gussied me up in green and we entered an empty stadium three hours in advance, a measure to protect ‘away’ fans from clashes with hooligans.
 Police escorted us to our seats, just as they would take us out an hour after Camp Nou was deserted and BCN fans were gone.
-We were few, but of course we were loud.
+We were few but loud.
 Unfortunately, we were not more clever than die-hard BCN fans who came armed with banners bearing insults written in Greek.

 I called Tinos at home in Boston to let him know he was there with me because although Panathinaikos was not victorious, lingering memories of our first game together still made the moment glorious.